jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (3) The Minister or the Treasury may give directions as to any terms and conditions under which a Trust Bank Account may be operated.

 ### 68 Investment of trust money
-(1) The Treasury or any agent of the Crown appointed by the Treasury for the purpose may from time to time invest any trust money held by the Crown for such periods and on such terms and conditions as it thinks fit— and may from time to time sell or convert into money any such securities.
+(1) The Treasury or any agent of the Crown appointed by the Treasury for the purpose may from time to time invest any trust money held by the Crown for such periods and on such terms and conditions as it thinks fit—and may from time to time sell or convert into money any such securities.
   (a) on deposit with any bank in New Zealand or any bank outside New Zealand approved by the Minister for the purpose; or (b) in public securities; or
   (c) in such other securities as the Minister may from time to time approve for the purpose—